TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContextSensitiveHelp/Index.rst

 Context Sensitive Help (CSH)
 ============================

-TYPO3 CMS offers a full API for adding Context Sensitive Help to backend modules and - especially - to all database tables and fields.
+`TYPO3 CMS`:pn: offers a full API for adding Context Sensitive Help to backend modules and - especially - to all database tables and fields.
 CSH then appears either as a help icon in the docheader (for modules) or as a popup on field labels when editing database records.